Country info: Germany (Deutschland)

-- In cases when passengers can't purchase tickets in advance or it is already late to buy cheap discounted Sparpreis/SparNight tickets - no reason worry, it's absolutely not a situation to overpay for full fare standard tickets.
+- In case passenger can not purchase tickets in advance or it is already late to buy cheap discounted Sparpreis/SparNight tickets, it absolutely doest not mean that he or she needs to overpay for the full fare expensive tickets.
 Why so?
-Because on many ocassions passengers can legally trick DB and instead of domestic tickes use discounted international tickets (so called 'Europa-Spezial') for travels within Germany.
-Thing is that domestic discounted tickets (Sparpreis) usually get sold out much faster than international ones.
-For example passenger needs to travel from Berlin to Munich, but all the cheap 29-39 EUR Sparpreis tickets are not availble?
-That is the situation when you might try looking for international ticket Berlin-Salzburg (via Munich) with 'Europa-Spezial' offer.
-Sounds strange that passenger buys ticket till the station coming later than he or she needs, but if such legit trick gives you better price, really works & saves money?
-Then what is left is simply get off train earlier in Munich and be happy with money saved
+The reason is simple, in many instances passengers can legally trick DB and instead of domestic tickets use discounted international tickets (so called 'Europa-Spezial') while traveling within Germany.
+The thing is that discounted tickets for domestic connection (Sparpreis) usually get sold out much faster than international discounted tickets.
+For example, passenger needs to travel from Berlin to Munich, but all the cheap 29-39-49 EUR Sparpreis tickets are not availble already?
+That is exactly the type of situation when you might try looking at some international ticket like Berlin-Salzburg (via Munich).
+Obviously it sounds strange that passenger purchases ticket till the station which coms later than the one he or she needs, but if such smalltrick gives you a better price & saves money, then why not to take advantage?

-- For regular users of DB services it is possible to consider purchase of DB BahnCards (BahnCard 25 & BahnCard 50).
-Rail cards work in very simple way - passengers purchase fixed price BahnCard and enjoy 25% or 50% discount on all the full fare tickets for the whole year.
-BahnCard 25 costs just 60 euro (2nd class) or 122 euro (1st class), while BahnCard 50 is 255 euro (2nd class) or 515 euro (1st class) + children, students under 27 and senior citizens over 60 pay only half the price for their BahnCard 50.
+- For some regular users of DB services it is possible to consider purchase of DB BahnCards (BahnCard 25 & BahnCard 50).
+Rail cards work in very simple manner - passengers purchase fixed price BahnCard and enjoy 25% or 50% discount on all the full fare tickets for the entire year.
+BahnCard 25 costs just 62 euro (2nd class) or 125 euro (1st class), while BahnCard 50 is 255 euro (2nd class) or 515 euro (1st class) + children, students under 27 and senior citizens over 60 pay only half the price for their BahnCard 50.
 Also since this year DB offered the so-called Trial BahnCards, which are valid for three months and cost only 19/39 euro (BahnCard 25) or 79/159 euro (BahnCard 50).